Total Live Articles: 385

 Choice of antiviral: oral aciclovir or valaciclovir with a lower daily dose (compared to acute treatment)

-The initiation timing and treatment duration depend on when the primary herpes infection occurred:
+The initiation timing and treatment duration depend on when the infection occurred:

 • 1st / 2nd trimester infection → start from 32 weeks of gestation and continue until delivery